-Their first electronic computer, the ENIAC, filled a large room at Princeton, and used vacuum tubes that generated tremendous heat and frequently burned out.
-The research team had to translate the differential equations into discrete form, write the code in machine language (FORTRAN and C had not yet been invented), decide how large a forecast domain was necessary, and do many preliminary calculations using slide rules and mechanical calculators.
+Their first electronic computer, the ENIAC, filled a large room at the Univ. of Pennsylvania.
+It used 18,000 vacuum tubes that generated tremendous heat and frequently burned out.
+The research team had to translate the differential equations into discrete form, write the code in machine language (FORTRAN, C and python had not yet been invented), decide the forecast domain size, and do many preliminary calculations using slide rules and mechanical calculators.